Welcome to Surrey Adult Learning

 If you enrol on a Healthy Living course, you will be asked to fill out an initial assessment form.
 This is an important document as it will help the tutor plan the course and will consider any illnesses or injuries that they need to be aware of.

 We welcome all comments you may have about your experience of Surrey Adult Learning ranging from enrolment all the way through to the end of your course.

-For further information on making complaints, please visit our making a complaint webpage.
+For further information please visit our Feedback and appeals webpage.

 Following the introduction of the General Data Protection Regulation (GDPR) we or your tutor may need to contact you about your course, as a result of a tutor absence which means we need to postpone or cancel a session or in relation to some coursework.

 We have two options in relation to your contact preferences.
 At the point you enrol or shortly after the start of your course, you will be asked whether you would be happy to be contacted by email:

 - About upcoming courses, events and exhibitions, discounts and special offers

 - To provide feedback about your course and our service